WEN DF1100T - 8300/11000W Dual Fuel Generator With Electric Start

 With its dual-fuel technology, the powerful and versatile WEN DF1100T provides an output of 120/240V.
 While gasoline-powered, it gives a running wattage of 8,300W along with a peak wattage of 11,000W.
 While propane-powered, it provides 7,500 rated watts and 9,500 starting watts.

-The running time of the DF1100T, with its 6.6 gallons fuel capacity, can reach around 8.5 hours at 50% load on a full tank of gasoline (fuel consumption around 0.78 GPH).
-With propane, it can reach around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH).
+In terms of run time, the DF1100T, boasting a 6.6 gallons fuel tank, can run for around 8.5 hours at 50% load on a full tank of gasoline (with fuel consumption averaging 0.78 gallons per hour).
+Additionally, it provides around 3 hours (on a 20 lbs tank - propane consumption around 1.57 GPH) of operation with propane.

 Outlets